 If all of this is new to you, you might be wondering why you would even want a measurement of your sleep patterns.
 After all, you know when you’ve had a good night’s sleep.
 Either you’re tired in the morning or you’re not.
 Do you really need to get an advanced tech involved in the process?

 In truth, the science of sleep is considerably more complex than how tired you feel.
-Everything from athletic ability to heart health, memory to sexual performance are affected by the amount and quality of sleep that you get.
+Everything from athletic ability to heart health, memory to sexual performance is affected by the amount and quality of sleep that you get.
 Though eight hours of sleep is the standard recommendation (the necessary hours decline with age), it’s just as important how you sleep as how much.

 Should I invest in a sleep tracker?